BurakCulha/interactive_computer_graphics/2/README.md

 ## loads obj using a simple custom obj loader.

+## and applies a texture to loaded object.

 ## left mouse button turns the object to right in camera frame.

 ## right mouse button translates object in camera frame.